 Pellet stoves require proper venting to prevent the release of dangerous fumes like carbon monoxide into the home.
-Vent pipes are commonly run through the ceiling of a room and out of the roof, but this is difficult if the pellet stove is located in the basement.
+Vent pipes are commonly run through the ceiling of a room and out of the roof, but this is difficult for a pellet stove in the basement.
 Choosing a creative option for venting your basement pellet stove will increase its safety and heating efficiency.

 Run Pipes Through Rooms

 Most of the heat that radiates from a pellet stove is released by the metal walls of the unit, but some heat travels up the vent pipe.
 Running vent pipes through rooms of your home and out through the roof may help heat the house without requiring a second pellet stove on another floor.
-Triple-walled stove pipe will provide the most protection for the walls the pipes run through from heat damage, according to My Great Home.
-However, this venting method may not be possible in homes with young children that could burn themselves on the exposed pipes.
-Installing pellet stove venting this way will take more work than other methods, but it will prevent the waste of exhaust heat.
+A triple-walled stove pipe will provide the most protection for the walls the pipes run through from heat damage.
+However, this pellet stove venting method may not be possible in homes with young children that could burn themselves on the exposed pipes.
+This type of pellet stove installation will take more work than other methods, but it will prevent the waste of exhaust heat.

 Use Existing Vents